 - 1 pound beef chuck, 1 inch cube size

-- In a skillet over medium-high heat, fry the meat in each side until slightly golden brown.
+- In a skillet over medium-high heat with 2 tablespoons of oil, fry the meat on each side until slightly golden brown.
 Remove them from the skillet and set it aside.

-- In the same skillet over medium heat, add oil and sautee onion and garlic until aromatic.
-Add tomatoes and cook until soften.
+- In the same skillet over medium heat, add 2 tablespoons of oil and saute onion and garlic until aromatic.
+Add tomatoes and cook until softened.

 - Add back the meat, tomato paste, soy sauce, lemon juice, water, and bay leaves.
-Simmer in low-medium heat until the meat is tender for about an hour or until the meat is tender.
+Simmer in low-medium heat for about an hour or until the meat is tender.

-- Add the potato, carrot, and celery and cook for 5-10 minutes in medium heat or until they are softened.
-Add bell pepper, salt and pepper and cook for 3 minutes.
-Ready to serve and enjoy.
+- Add the potatoes, carrots, and celery and cook for 5-10 minutes on medium heat or until they are softened.
+Add bell pepper, salt, and pepper, and cook for 3 minutes.
+Taste and adjust the seasonings accordingly.
+Ready to serve and enjoy!